ShinSnap/Useful-Scripts/README.md

-## My Colletion of Useful Scripts
+## My Collection of Misc Scripts
-These are scripts that collected over the years.
-Most of them are useful for me but may not be for anyone else.
+This is a collection of scripts that I have acquired or created over the years.
+Most of them are useful to me but may not be useful to you.